-(1) Unexercised "in-the-money" options refer to the options in respect of which the market value of the underlying securities as at the financial year end exceeds the exercise or base price of the option.

-(2) The aggregate of the difference between the market value of the Common Shares as at December 29, 2023, being \$0.64 per Common Share, and the exercise price of the options.
+- (1) Unexercised "in-the-money" options refer to the options in respect of which the market value of the underlying securities as at the financial year end exceeds the exercise or base price of the option. - (2) The aggregate of the difference between the market value of the Common Shares as at December 31, 2024, being \$0.51 per Common Share, and the exercise price of the options. - None of the awards disclosed in the table above have been transferred at other than fair market value.